 Mixed Company Theatre produces innovative, socially relevant drama as a tool for positive change.
 Founded as an artist-run collective in 1983, Mixed Company today uses Forum Theatre and interactive arts to educate, engage and empower audiences in schools, communities and workplaces.

 The Centre for Social Justice is an advocacy organization that seeks to strengthen the struggle for social justice.
 They are committed to working for change in partnership with various social movements and recognize that effective change requires the active participation of all community sectors.
 Although the Centre is based in Ontario, their work increasingly takes them across Canada and into the international arena.

 Ally or co-conspirator?: What it means to act #InSolidarity is a 5-part blog series on how to show up in social justice movements.
 Check out the first video in the series below:

-(Black Lives Matter co-founder and Special Projects Director for National Domestic Workers Alliance Alicia Garza provides insight into what she believes creates powerful and inclusive social movements.
-Content warning: descriptions of racial violence, murder)
+In the video above, Black Lives Matter co-founder and Special Projects Director for National Domestic Workers Alliance Alicia Garza provides insight into what she believes creates powerful and inclusive social movements.
+Content notes: descriptions of racial violence, murder.